ibuilder/lara-gcpanel/README.md

     -   Comply with data security standards.
 23. **Performance Optimization**: Optimize the system for faster performance and scalability.
     -   Improve system speed and efficiency.

+**Next Steps**
+1. Define Permissions, Create Roles, and Assign Permissions
+2. Implement a Core Feature
+3. Create tests for existing and future functionality
     -   Ensure scalability to handle large projects.
     -   Optimize database performance.
 24. **Continuous Improvement and Maintenance**: Regularly update and maintain the system based on user feedback and industry standards.